Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 } while ($index == 0);
 ```

 Let's now consider a business case where another card with the name `Diners` has been added to our card array, and we have been instructed to skip the processing for the `Diners` card.
-Let's use Perl control statement *next* to achieve it.
+Lets use Perl control statement *next* to achieve it.

 ```perl
 #!/usr/bin/perl